 Make a list of what you feel are your ten most positive qualities.
-Your list might include things such as: intellectually curious, eager for new experiences, sense of humor, strong DIY skills, and leadership.
+Your list might include such traits as intellectually curious, eager for new experiences, sense of humor, strong DIY skills, and leadership.
 That was fun!
-Now, make a much shorter list (two or three at the most) of what you would consider your weakest traits.
-These might include: procrastination, too much binge-watching, and impatience.
+Now, make a much shorter list (two or three items at most) of what you would consider your weakest traits.
+These might include procrastination, too much binge watching, and impatience.

 As you draft your essays, keep these different layers and textures of your personality in mind.
-(Sometimes, schools will ask you to identify a weakness and how you have worked to overcome it, so awareness of weaknesses doesn’t necessarily weaken your application!)
+(Sometimes, schools will ask you to identify a weakness and explain how you have worked to overcome it, so awareness of weaknesses isn’t necessarily detrimental to your application!)
 Having this list front and center will spark additional insights and angles for your essays.
-In the process, you will reward the adcoms with a rich, multidimensional portrait of you as a human being.
+As a result, you will reward the adcoms with a rich, multidimensional portrait of you as a human being.

 - Name dropping?
 Better double check the names!

-Check CAREFULLY (and then check again) to make sure that you don’t forget to change a reference of “Michigan” to “Chicago” when you adapt or reuse your application essay.
-Sending a “Why I want to go to UPenn” essay to the Yale adcom, or sending a “Why I want to go to Columbia” to NYU doesn’t bode well for you!
+Check CAREFULLY (and then check again) to make sure you don’t forget to change, for example, “Michigan” to “Chicago” when you adapt or reuse your application essay.
+Sending a “Why I want to go to UPenn” essay to the Yale adcom, or sending a “Why I want to go to Columbia” to NYU wouldn’t bode well for you!

-- No matter how similar the essay questions are, never simply cut and paste an entire essay to another.
+- No matter how similar the essay questions are, never simply cut and paste an entire essay.

-As we noted above, no two questions will ever be exactly alike.
+As we noted earlier, no two questions will ever be exactly alike.
 As you write or edit from a different essay, keep the image of the school you are writing for in mind.
 Try to individualize each essay as much as possible.
-And by all means reread the essay prompts when you feel you are nearly done, to ensure you really did answer every one of their questions within the prompt.
+And by all means, reread the essay prompts when you feel you are nearly done, to ensure you really did answer every one of the adcom’s questions within the prompt.